alexttx/emacs-demo/README.md

   - A self contained configuration, amenable to use with Git
   - Using Git submodules to access packages not found on the standard package servers
 - Package management
-   - Using different pacakge dirs for different versions of Emacs
+   - Using different package dirs for different versions of Emacs
    - Automatically downloading and building packages when first starting Emacs
-- General Emacs features (not specific to software development):
+- Emacs packages not specific to software development:
   - Which-key
   - Completion styles
   - Projectile
   - Consult
-- Emacs feaures useful for software development:
+- Emacs packages geared toward software development:
   - General observations
   - Magit (work w/ git)
   - Tagging (xref, cscope, etags, gtags, etc)